AirVPN Review 2026: Elevating Your Online Anonymity

 We could watch Netflix with AirVPN on all the servers we tested.
 Just note that we couldn't test Netflix Australia since AirVPN does not have a server in Australia.

-Netflix list of top shows in Canada today with AirVPN in the foreground
+Netflix list of top shows and movies in Canada today with AirVPN in the foreground

 DNS and WebRTC leak tests